 ICCCC launches ICARE!
 (Interfaith Community Action REvitalization)

-ICARE is a new program of the Interfaith Council of Contra Costa County (I4C) that creates opportunities for people of diverse religions, spiritual expressions and indigenous traditions to work together to improve the lives of people in our county who are in need.
+ICAREis a spiritually pragmatic, interfaith program of the Interfaith Council of Contra Costa County (I4C) that creates opportunities for people of diverse religions, spiritual expressions and indigenous traditions to work together to improve the lives of people in our county who are in need.
 By linking volunteers with projects across the county, we work together to provide resources such as food, shelter, supplies and other forms of support for people in our community.
-We do this by partnering with selected, local nonprofit organizations (see below the video).
+We do this by partnering with selected, local nonprofit organizations (see below the video)

 To participate in ICARE, two of our faith communities are invited to co-sponsor a project using Sign Up Genius.
 Once a project has two co-sponsors, everyone from all faith communities can select a date and project to work on together.